gggliuye/gggliuye.github.io/Math/ai/01handbook.md

   * reply : not yet, AI is a young field, it has future.
 * Philosophically (from phenomenology and existentialism point of view) *"Holistic context" problem*, our ability to understand the world and other people is a non-declarative type of know-how skill that is not amenable to GOFAI-style propositional codification.
   * reply : <n>we can develop a reinforcement learning system (as ChatGPT did) learn by "ongoing involvement with the world".</n>
+  * The fact that the system’s low-level activities are predetermined by various programs does not necessarily mean that its behaviors when solving a problem always follow a fixed procedure - the same problem may get different solutions (from [Pei Wang 2010](https://www.iiim.is/2010/05/questions-about-artificial-intelligence/)).

 **Predict & Explain**, an encoding R might correctly predict behavior, but it does not necessarily explain it.